Skip to content

 Tip: If you’re brand new, the builder includes an interactive tutorial and demo workflows you can load onto the canvas to learn by example.

-Step 2: Select Your Preset
+Step 2: Start from Your Default Mode

 Step 3: Describe Your Automation